coinbase/digital-asset-policy-proposal/README.md

 ## Regulate Digital Assets Under a Separate Framework

-- Define **_"digital asset"_** as:
+1. Define **_"digital asset"_** as:

     > A financial asset issued and transferred using distributed ledger or
     > blockchain technology.

     **_"Financial asset"_** would include an asset whose primary use is as a payment instrument, medium of exchange, means of storing value, or otherwise as a financial interest.

-- In creating a new regulatory framework for digital assets, Congress should recognize in law that all digital assets, including digitally native versions of traditional financial assets, should be subject to a new regulatory regime for digital assets.
+2. In creating a new regulatory framework for digital assets, Congress should recognize in law that all digital assets, including digitally native versions of traditional financial assets, should be subject to a new regulatory regime for digital assets.

-## Designate One Regulator for Digital Asset Markets:
+## Designate One Regulator for Digital Asset Markets

-- Authority would include:
+1. Authority would include:

     1. A new registration process established for marketplaces for digital assets (**_"MDAs"_**).

     2. Appropriate disclosures to inform purchasers of digital assets.

-- MDA regulation should support the efficiency benefits of straight-through-processing.
+2. MDA regulation should support the efficiency benefits of straight-through-processing.

-- MDAs should be authorized to perform the full lifecycle of digital asset services, including digital asset trading, transfer (e.g., wallet services), custody, clearing, money payment, staking, borrowing and lending, and related incidental services.
+3. MDAs should be authorized to perform the full lifecycle of digital asset services, including digital asset trading, transfer (e.g., wallet services), custody, clearing, money payment, staking, borrowing and lending, and related incidental services.

-- The regulator should be authorized to offer different registration paths for different kinds of MDAs depending on the scope of activities they provide.
+4. The regulator should be authorized to offer different registration paths for different kinds of MDAs depending on the scope of activities they provide.

-- Regulations should focus on equal and open access to digital asset trading for all market participants — retail and institutional.
+5. Regulations should focus on equal and open access to digital asset trading for all market participants — retail and institutional.

-- A dedicated self-regulatory organization (**"_SRO"_**) should be established to strengthen the oversight regime and provide more granular oversight of MDAs.
+6. A dedicated self-regulatory organization (**"_SRO"_**) should be established to strengthen the oversight regime and provide more granular oversight of MDAs.

     1. All registered MDAs should be required to be members of the SRO.

     2. The SRO should establish the self-certification process that an MDA would use to make a digital asset available for trading on its platform.

-- The framework would preempt state-by-state registration and related regulatory requirements.
+7. The framework would preempt state-by-state registration and related regulatory requirements.

-- The treatment of platforms and services that do not custody or otherwise control the assets of a customer would need to be inherently different from an MDA that holds and controls customer assets, and is therefore not addressed by this framework.
+8. The treatment of platforms and services that do not custody or otherwise control the assets of a customer would need to be inherently different from an MDA that holds and controls customer assets, and is therefore not addressed by this framework.

 ## New Framework Should Be Guided by Three Goals